Rapsssito/react-native-background-actions/README.md

 # react-native-background-actions
-React Native background service library for running background tasks forever in Android & iOS.
+React Native background service library for running **background tasks forever in Android & iOS**.
+Schedule a background job that will run your JavaScript when your app is in the background or foreground.

+The jobs will run even if the app has been closed.

 ## Table of Contents